MeanderingProgrammer/render-markdown.nvim/README.md

         -- conceallevel used for buffer when being rendered rendered = 3,
     },
+    -- Add a line above and below tables to complete look, ends up like a window fat_tables = true,
     -- Define the highlight groups to use when rendering various components highlights = {
         heading = {